 Spanish lavender has similar flowers but are more showy than French lavender and their leaves are not scalloped but straight like English lavender.
 Neither French or Spanish lavender are used much today in cosmetics but are valued more for their ornamental use.

-If you live in the north as I do, and you love lavender you may want to plant English lavender or Lavandula angustifolia.
+If you live in the north, you may want to plant English lavender or Lavandula angustifolia.
 I have grown several plants over the years and it is one of the toughest plants in the garden.
 There are lots of different varieties but my two favorites are Lavandula angustifolia ‘Munstead’ and Lavandula angustifolia ‘Hidcote.’

 Munstead’s cousin, Hidcote is pretty much the same except that it is slightly smaller and much deeper in color.